 - PwC, London has held the Security Audit mandate since September 2003.
 In 2016 their mandate for third-party assurance reporting (ISAE 3000) was renewed for three years, to end in 2019.
 For the 2016 calendar year, SWIFT is providing standalone ISAE 3000 Type 2 reports for SWIFTNet and FIN, T2S and Alliance Lite2.
 Each report includes PwC’s opinion on the design adequacy and operating effectiveness of the control activities that help achieve the control objectives in the areas of risk management, security management, technology management, resilience and user communication (in line with CMPIIOSCO’s Expectations for Critical Service Providers).
 ISAE 3000 is an international standard enabling service providers, such as SWIFT, to give independent assurance on their processes and controls to their customers and their auditors.
-The ISAE 3000 reports for SWIFTNet and FIN and Alliance Lite2 are made available to shareholding institutions or registered SWIFT users on request by email to ISAE_3000@swift.com.
+The ISAE 3000 reports for SWIFTNet and FIN and Alliance Lite2 are made available to shareholding institutions or registered SWIFT users on request.
+Click here to request an electronic copy of SWIFT's ISAE 3000 reports.
 The ISAE 3000 report for T2S is restricted to the Eurosystem and T2S Directly Connected Actors.

 SWIFT maintains an open and constructive dialogue with its oversight authorities.
 SWIFT is overseen because of its importance to the smooth functioning of the worldwide fi nancial system, in its role as provider of messaging services.
 SWIFT is overseen by the central banks of the G-10 countries.
 Under an arrangement with the G-10 central banks, the National Bank of Belgium, the central bank of the country in which SWIFT’s headquarters is located, acts as lead overseer.
 In 2012 this framework was reviewed and a SWIFT Oversight Forum was established, through which information sharing on SWIFT oversight activities was expanded to a larger group of central banks.
 The issues to be discussed may include the five High Level Expectations that relate to risk identification and management, information security, reliability and resilience, technology planning, and communication with users.